The New Hampshire Guide to Section 8 Housing

 What is Section 8 Housing in New Hampshire

-Recipients can use Section 8 vouchers in New Hampshire to rent eligible private market rental units, including apartments, townhomes, single-family homes and mobile homes.
-The rental property must meet certain HUD quality standards.
+Recipients can use New Hampshire’s Section 8 vouchers to rent a variety of eligible housing types, including apartments, single-family homes, townhouses, and mobile homes.

 What is the Most Section 8 Will Pay in New Hampshire?

-The maximum amount that Section 8 will pay toward rent in New Hampshire depends on a couple of factors.
-Section 8 payments depend upon the payment standards set by the local public housing authorities as well as the fair market rents set by HUD for each area.
+The maximum amount that Section 8 will pay toward rent in New Hampshire depends on the payment standards set by the local public housing authorities as well as the fair market rents set by HUD for each area.
 Each local housing authority determines its payment standards within the range established by HUD based on the fair market rents.

 In general, the payment standard determines the maximum monthly rent that Section 8 will subsidize in a given area.
 Payment standards vary based on the location, size of the rental unit and housing authority policies.
 Section 8 only subsidizes rents up to the applicable payment standard, even if market rents are higher.
 Understanding the payment standards helps participants determine the maximum assistance available in their area.